FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 ## Loss Ratios and Loss Inversion

-The biggest

-{::comment}

-    MB100: We don't need to say it if it is obvious ;)

-    VP: Reformulate.

-    MK: Edited.

-{:/comment}

-difference between MLRsearch and [RFC2544] binary search is in the goals of the search.
+The biggest difference between MLRsearch and [RFC2544] binary search is in the goals of the search.
 [RFC2544] has a single goal, based on classifying a single full-length trial as either zero-loss or non-zero-loss.